-Reference: Municipal Facility Inspections Tracking Form Responsible: Stormwater Coordinator Frequency: On-going Annually nnually Goals: Report: Measure ADMINISTRATION: Record the total number of facility inspections conducted during reporting period.
+Reference: Municipal Facility Inspections Tracking Site Responsible: Stormwater Coordinator Frequency: On-going Ar nnually Goals: Report: Measure ADMINISTRATION : Record the total number of facility inspections conducted during reporting period.
 GOAL: Recorded.
-Yes ADMINISTRATION: Record at least one MS4 Oversight inspection per year at each municipal facility with an NPDES Industrial Stormwater Permit authorization (not routine or benchmark monitoring required of the NPDES Industrial Stormwater permit holder).
-GOAL: 100% No

-, ADMINISTRATION: Record at least one MS4 Facility Evaluation per five years at each municipal facility with an NPDES Industrial Stormwater Permit No Exposure Certification.
-GOAL: 100% 0 ADMINISTRATION: Record if corrective actions haven been identified, documented and addressed for every maintenance facility during the reporting period.
-GOAL: 100% 0 ADMINISTRATION : Maintain current status of each corrective maintenance identified but not resolved within the recommended 30-day period of time.
-GOAL: Record status.
-No EFFECTIVENESS : Record the dates and inspectors for two (2) inspections per year at each high priority maintenance facility.
-GOAL: 100% 0 EFFECTIVENESS : Record the dates and inspectors for one (1) inspection per year at each low priority maintenance facility.
-GOAL: 100% 0 EFFECTIVENESS: Record during oversight facility inspection of each municipal facility with an NPDES Industrial Stormwater Permit authorization whether facility is actively managing all Industrial Stormwater Permit requirements and or No Exposure Certification conditions including; training, routine inspections, benchmark monitoring, physical characteristics evaluations, SWPPP information, SWPPP updates, and required reporting criteria.
-GOAL: 100% 0 EFFECTIVENESS: Interim corrective maintenance is implemented when final corrective actions cannot be completed within 30-days of being identified during an inspection or complaint.
-GOAL: 100% 0
+Yes Oversight inspe TION: Record at least one MS4 ection per year at each municipal NPDES Industrial Stormwater zation.
+GOAL: 100% Begin 2024 Facility Evaluat municipal facili ION: Record at least one MS4 ion per five years at each ity with an NPDES Industrial rmit No Exposure Certification.
+GOAL: 100% Begin 2024 actions haven I TON: Record if corrective been identified, documented for every maintenance facility orting period.
+GOAL: 100% Yes each corrective TION: Maintain current status of emaintenance identified but not the recommended 30-day GOAL: Record status.
+No inspectors for t S: Record the dates and two (2) inspections per year at rity maintenance facility.
+GOAL : 100% 2 inspections will begin in 2024 inspectors for o S: Record the dates and one (1) inspection per year at ty maintenance facility.
+GOAL : 100% yes maintenance is corrective action S: Interim corrective implemented when final ons cannot be completed within in identified during an omplaint.
+GOAL: 100% 0 S: Summarize the reason(s) ntenance was not resolved.

-EFFECTIVENESS : Summarize the reason(s) corrective maintenance was not resolved within 30-days for each corrective maintenance record and what communication, education and/or enforcement was used to get the corrective maintenance resolved as soon as possible.
 GOAL: 100%.
 0

-possible.

-Yes □ No □ Explanation:
+We will begin the oversight inspections in 2024.
+All municipal facilities were inspected in 2023.
+There was one high priority facility.
+A runoff control plan was developed in the past.
+Improvements made were development of a salt storage facility, removal of outdoor pollutants and sweeping being taken to landfill, along with the development of an STF.